-- When selecting installation location, take into consideration lamp replacement access (if applicable) and routine maintenance. - Safety cables MUST ALWAYS be used.
+- When selecting installation location, take into consideration lamp replacement access (if applicable) and routine maintenance. - Safety cables MUST ALWAYS be used. - Never mount in places where the fixture will be exposed to rain, high humidity, extreme temperature changes or restricted ventilation.

-USING THIS FIXTURE WITH THE wICICLE® WIRE-LESS DMX SYSTEM
+USING THIS FIXTURE WITH THE WICICLE® WIRELESS DMX SYSTEM

-In addition to the unbridled thrill you already received the first time you plugged in your fixture, you'll be delighted to know that This fixture also works seamlessly with our wiCICLE® Wireless DMX system, without additional power.
+In addition to the unbridled thrill you already received the first time you plugged in your fixture, you'll be delighted to know that This fixture also works seamlessly with our wiCICLE® Wireless DMX system. without additional power.

-$\bullet$ ONLY fixtures bearing this logo are certified for use with the wiCI-CLE $^{\mbox{\tiny B}}$ without external power.

-• Unauthorized modification and/or using the wiCICLE® with unapproved fixtures may cause damage to the wiCICLE® or fixture.
-UNDER NO CIRCUMSTANCES IS BLIZZARD LIGHTING RESPONSIBLE FOR ANY DAMAGE FROM SUCH OPERATION.
+- ONLY fixtures bearing this logo are certified for use with the wiCICLE® without external power. - Unauthorized modification and/or using the wiCICLE® with unapproved fixtures may cause damage to the wiCICLE® or fixture.
+UNDER NO CIRCUMSTANCES IS BLIZZARD LIGHTING RESPON-SIBLE FOR ANY DAMAGE FROM SUCH OPERATION.

-• Fixtures bearing the above logo MUST only use cable and connectors which separate chassis/case ground from cable shielding.
-Cabling with the shield connected to the connector's case/chassis may cause malfunction and damage to the wiCICLE® or fixture.

-• wiCICLE® transmitters have additional power requirements and therefore cannot be powered directly from the fixture.
-You will need to utilize the supplied AC/DC adaptor to drive wiCI-CLE® transmitters in your system.
+- Fixtures bearing the above logo MUST only use cable and connectors which separate chassis/case ground from cable shielding.
+Cabling with the shield connected to the connector's case/chassis may cause malfunction and damage to the wiCICLE® or fixture. - wiCICLE® transmitters have additional power requirements and therefore cannot be powered directly from the fixture.
+You will need to utilize the supplied AC/DC adaptor to drive wiCICLE® transmitters in your system.